 If people have wounds near the injured joint in their hand, they may have punched someone in the mouth.
-If they did punch someone in the mouth, doctors may clean out the wound and give them antibiotics to prevent infection.
+If they did punch someone in the mouth, doctors may clean out the wound and give them antibiotics to help prevent infection.

-Metacarpal neck fractures are treated with a splint (such as an ulnar gutter splint) for several weeks.
+Metacarpal fractures are treated with a splint (such as an ulnar gutter splint) for several weeks.
 Whether the broken pieces need to be put back in place (reduced) before the splint is applied depends on the type of fracture.

 If the broken pieces are badly misaligned or rotated, doctors can usually move them back in place without surgery—called closed reduction.